 The NHMRC Centre of Research Excellence in Pulmonary Fibrosis is dedicated to building research capacity in the area of Pulmonary Fibrosis research, and CREATE (CRE-Advanced Training Environment) represents a unique opportunity for students and clinicians interested in pursuing research in this field.
-In particular, our focus is on providing high quality supervision to postgraduate research students undertaking PhD degrees and training to post-doctoral researchers.
+In particular, our focus is on providing high quality researcher development support to postgraduate research students and post-doctoral researchers.

 You can download the CREATE Program Guide here.

-Some of our CREATE Fellows: Dr Alan Teoh, Dr Helen Jo, Mr David Waters, Mr Kaj Blokland, Dr Yet Khor and Dr Jade Jaffar.
+Some of our CREATE Fellows and Alumni: Dr Alan Teoh, Dr Helen Jo, Mr David Waters, Mr Kaj Blokland, Dr Yet Khor and Dr Jade Jaffar.

-If you are interested in undertaking training with us, please contact Jane Read for more information.
+The CREATE program is open to all postgraduate research students and post-doctoral researchers up to 10 years post-PhD undertaking research in pulmonary fibrosis.
+If you are interested in becoming involved with CREATE, please contact Kate Christian for more information.
 We also invite you to view the profiles under "Our People" to find a mentor or read more about the current research and projects happening in our research streams.